 These symptoms are a normal part of mild TBI recovery and are not necessarily signs of permanent damage.
-They should subside as the brain heals.
+They should subside as your brain heals.

 Most minor head traumas will resolve on their own, but some can turn in to life-threatening conditions.

-Seek immediate medical attention if any of the following symptoms are present:
+Seek immediate medical attention if any of these symptoms are present:

 - Dilated pupils